Many countries and regions have adopted standard or model contractual clauses to enable compliant cross-border data transfers.

 In August 2021, Switzerland’s Federal Data Protection and Information Commissioner (the Swiss Data Protection Authority) announced that the EU SCCs may be relied on when transferring personal data relating to Swiss residents out of Switzerland, with necessary amendments made to ensure compliance with Swiss data protection law.

-For more information, see the Federal Data Protection and Information Commissioner’s news post.
+For more information, see the Federal Data Protection and Information Commissioner’s page on cross border transfer of personal data.

 Rate this page: